gbayarri/biomovies_documentation/docs/source/interface.md

 ###### Rope

 A rope-like protein fold abstraction well suited for coarse-grained structures.
 In this representation a tube follows the center points of local axes.
-The result is similar to what is shown by the [Bendix tool](http://sbcb.bioch.ox.ac.uk/Bendix/).
+The result is similar to what is shown by the [Bendix tool <i class="fa-solid fa-up-right-from-square" style="font-size: 12px;"></i>](http://sbcb.bioch.ox.ac.uk/Bendix/).

 <img src="_static/interface/representations/clips/clips25.png" style="max-width:600px;" />